 Contact the Law Office of Renkin & Associates in North County, CA

-If you would like more information about the tax implications of divorce in California, we invite you to contact us for a confidential initial consultation.
-To request an appointment with North County divorce attorney and Certified Family Law Specialist Richard M. Renkin, please call (888) 837-3564 or inquire online today.
+If you would like more information about the tax implications of divorce in California, we invite you to contact us for a confidential initial case evaluation.
+To request an appointment with North County divorce attorney and Certified Family Law Specialist Richard M. Renkin, please call 619-299-7100 or inquire online today.
 The firm has two offices for your convenience in Downtown San Diego and Encinitas.